ivan-sincek/penetration-testing-cheat-sheet/README.md

 Some tools do similar tasks, but get slightly different results.
 Run everything you can.
 Many tools complement each other!

-Keep in mind when no protocol nor port number in a URL is specified, i.e. if you specify only `somesite.com`, some tools will default to HTTP protocol and port 80.
+Keep in mind when no protocol nor port number in a URL is specified, i.e., if you specify only `somesite.com`, some tools will default to HTTP protocol and port 80.

 If you didn't already, read [OWASP Web Security Testing Guide](https://github.com/OWASP/wstg).
 Checklist can be downloaded [here](https://github.com/OWASP/wstg/tree/master/checklists).